-The Azadi Project’s mission is to enhance refugee women’s voice and agency by building their digital economy job skills.
+The Azadi Project’s mission is to enhance refugee women and girls’ voice and agency by providing digital and multimedia storytelling skills and psychosocial support to women in refugee camps globally.

 Why is Azadi so important?